All You Need to Know About Amazon Product Rank

 Note: products do not have a single ranking number, as your product could rank differently for different keywords.

-Why is Amazon Product Rank Important?
+Why is Amazon Product Ranking Important?

-Amazon Product Rank acts as an important status of your product’s visibility to your customers.
+Amazon Product Ranking acts as an important status of your product’s visibility to your customers.
 This is similar to the way you would want your website to show up on the first page of search results pages for target keywords.
 Failure to optimize your product listings and achieve high-ranking positions will result in less traffic and fewer sales.

 More visibility = more sales